 The Fanatic follows Moose (John Travolta), an autistic man who spends his days obsessing over movie star Hunter Dunbar (Devon Sawa).
 Moose’s seemingly innocent interest in Hunter’s life quickly morphs into something far more sinister as he stalks Dunbar’s estate.

-Tryin to score a balance genre thrills and a meditation on modern fandom culture, The Fanatics good-intentions lead to shockingly disastrous results.
-This is a film that will likely be a fixture on many worst of lists come year’s end.
+Tryin to score a balance of genre thrills and while crafting a meditation on modern fandom culture, The Fanatics good-intentions lead to shockingly disastrous results, as this is a film that will likely be a fixture on many worst of lists come year’s end.

 The Fanatic is a movie that fails at both its conceited goals.
 It attempts to create a stalker thriller feel woefully misguided, failing to muster from tension and lacking a pulse from director Fred Durst of Limp Bizkit fame.
 The budgetary restrictions are felt throughout, and the film’s repetitive formula fails to offer many surprises.
 As a thriller, it doesn’t do anything that your typical bargain bin release could achieve.